This article has been reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

 With the UAE offering numerous avenues for ex-pats to live and work in the country, many are looking to seize the opportunity to become citizens of the Gulf state.
 However, since the state is responsible for the general safety and welfare of its citizens, the UAE has put in place a system to properly determine the eligibility of individuals seeking to obtain citizenship.

-Wego has compiled information pertaining to UAE citizenship, including categories, benefits, and more.
+Wego has compiled information about UAE citizenship, including categories, benefits, and more.

 UAE citizenship for ex-pats

-The UAE adopts the Jus Sanguinis principle, which acknowledges someone’s nationality based on the citizenship of their parents as opposed to the place of birth.
+The UAE adopts the jus sanguinis principle, which acknowledges someone’s nationality based on the citizenship of their parents rather than the place of birth.
 This means that being born in the UAE does not automatically confer citizenship.
-However, it is very much possible for ex-pats to obtain UAE citizenship by satisfying certain requirements as detailed below.
+However, it is very much possible for ex-pats to obtain UAE citizenship by satisfying specific requirements, as detailed below.

 UAE citizenship requirements

-There are numerous ways of obtaining Emirati citizenship status.
-Citizenship can be obtained by marriage, naturalization, investment, or special merits.
-Below are the details of the requirements.
+There are numerous ways of obtaining Emirati citizenship, such as marriage, naturalization, investment, or special merits.
+Below are the details of the conditions for obtaining UAE citizenship:

 UAE citizenship by descent

 Being born in the UAE alone is not sufficient to claim citizenship.
-In order to be considered for citizenship, an individual must be:
+To be considered for citizenship, an individual must be:

-• from unknown parents in the country, meaning children born on UAE soil but whose parents’ identity has yet to be established.
-In this case, they are UAE citizens until proven otherwise.
+- From unknown parents in the country, meaning children born on UAE whose parents’ identity has yet to be established.
+In this case, they are UAE citizens until proven otherwise

 Additionally, an Emirati mother may now confer Emirati nationality to her children once they reach six years of age.